After months of hard work of creating content and not making much money, it’s probably time to think of ways to increase your affiliate income.

-Google love these type of blog posts so if you can pump them out, go for it!
-I believe that once you reach a certain level of blogging success, you do not have to rely on these type of blog post as much.
+Google loves these types of blog posts so if you can pump them out, go for it!
+I believe that once you reach a certain level of blogging success, you do not have to rely on this type of blog post as much.

 Now is the time to make a choice, you can look for a higher paying affiliate program or you can ask your current affiliate program manager for more money in order to increase your affiliate income.

 If you have been performing well with one of your affiliate programs, then reach out to that affiliate manager and try to negotiate a pay increase such as higher commissions or flat rates per sale.
 This is a simple way to increase your affiliate income.
 It doesn’t hurt to ask if you’ve already shown your worth.

 Never miss a sale because of a broken link.
 This is a suggestion from one of my favorite bloggers, Making Sense of Cents, that suggests using a link manager such as Pretty Links can increase your affiliate income as it’ll be easier for you to manage all of your affiliate links in one location.

 I’m actually doing a combination of the first 3 recommendations, I plan to ask for a raise when I can provide an affiliate program, other than Amazon, with more traffic.
 I know Amazon won’t budge with their commissions so I’m not going to waste my time.

-- How Do Bloggers Really Make Money
+Related: Do Bloggers Make Money